aabellav/coursera_dsci_blight/README.md

 The detailed code (in R) can be found [in RPubs in this notebook](http://rpubs.com/aabellav/254303)

 ## Summary
 This project aimed at exploring data related to Blight in Detroit, and building a predictive model of blight.
 We generated 101 features from the provided data, and explored multiple stochastic models.
-Finally, the Gradient Boosting Model seemed to perform best, with a 78.7% AUC in cross-validation, and 75.0% AUC in the validation set.
+Finally, the Gradient Boosting Model seemed to perform best, with a 78.7% AUC in cross-validation, and 74% AUC in the validation set.
+Despite not being very accurate, ~68%, the model can help to reduce the number of buildings to assess for bligth.

 ## The Data
 The data used in the project was the following